Hoover, AL Demographics

 A map of Hoover's Population by Race

-Of the 593 places in Alabama, Hoover is the 6th most populous.
+Hoover is ranked the 6th most populous place in Alabama, out of 594 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Hoover was ranked the 6th most populous place in the 2020 Census.

 Hoover's White Population